Weight loss and alcohol

 1. Alcohol is often "empty" calories

-Alcoholic beverages are often referred to as "empty" calories.
-This means they provide your body with calories, but contain very little nutrients.
+Alcoholic beverages are often called "empty" calories.
+This means they provide your body with calories, but contain very few nutrients.
 Alcohol contains almost as many calories as fat.
 Alcohol contains 7 calories (kcal) per gram, while fat contains 9 calories (kcal) per gram.
 The basic rule is: the higher the alcohol content, the more calories.

 This is how many calories (kcal) different types of alcoholic beverages contain: